 Appointments & Scheduling

 In order to maintain optimal use of my time, I am only able to offer weekly or bi-weekly standing appointments to my clients.
 I cannot guarantee early rescheduling (i.e., a session before the next scheduled standing appointment) in the event of a cancellation, nor can I guarantee the possibility of multiple in-office sessions per week for any client.
 The meeting time for in-office psychotherapy sessions is 45 minutes.
 If a client is late to a session, the end time will not be extended to compensate for their tardiness.
 Requests to extend session duration beyond 45 minutes will not be granted.

 Clients should use the Client Portal for all appointment schedule changes.
 Should clients request additional contacts with me in a single week they will be instructed to use the Client Portal to schedule a free phone consultation (15 minutes), availability permitting.
-I cannot guarantee availability for multiple contacts in a single week, nor can I guarantee availability via phone outside of my regular business hours.
+I cannot guarantee availability for multiple contacts in a single week, nor can I guarantee any availability outside of scheduled sessions or phone consultations.
 In a crisis or emergency situation, clients should contact 911 or any local emergency room.